smoqadam/git-pocket-ui/Howto.md

 ### Method 2: iOS Shortcut

-1. Download the **Shortcuts** app on iOS
-2. Create a new shortcut with these actions:
+1. Create a new shortcut with these actions:
    - **Get Current URL** (from Safari/web page)
    - **Get Contents of URL** with:
      - URL: `https://api.github.com/repos/YOUR_USERNAME/YOUR_REPO/dispatches`